hardik-143/quickToast/docs/options.md

 <div class="blockquote-orange blockquote-wrapper">

-!> **Pro tip**: The `destination` option turns your toast into a clickable link!
-It's like giving your notification a passport to travel anywhere on the web.
-Perfect for when you want to say "Hey, check this out!" and actually take them there.
-No more copy-pasting URLs like a caveman! 🚀
+!> **Pro tip**: The `type` option is like choosing your toast's personality.
+Success toasts are the optimistic ones, error toasts are the dramatic ones, and warning toasts are the cautious ones.
+Choose wisely - your toast's emotional state matters! 🎨

 </div>